Documentation

 - Research keywords for a new website

-The right keyword strategy for a domain with no authority yet.
+The right keyword strategy for a domain with no authority yet — what to look for, what to avoid, and how to find ranking opportunities from a standing start.

-How to surface specific, high-intent long-tail keywords using SERPTool.
+How to surface specific, high-intent long-tail keywords using SERPTool — the kind that convert at 5-10% rather than 0.5%.

 - Spot and exploit UGC-dominated SERPs